vijethph/MediFlow/docs/adr/ADR-001-database-per-service.md

 **Deferred because**:

-- Too complex for a 3-week project timeline
 - Steep learning curve for students
 - Overkill for the current requirements
 - Can be considered as a future enhancement